jyscao/jyscao.github.io/content/posts/05_interface-1.md

-The `s:file_cache.load` method is almost a line for line copy of the original `s:loadFilesFromCache` function, with the only deviation being the last line, which reads and assigns the contents in the textfile to the instance variable `self.files` (more on how this works in Vimscript soon), instead of the script-scoped global variable `s:files` in the original implementation.
+The `s:file_cache.load` method is almost a line for line copy of the original `s:loadFilesFromCache` function, with the only deviation being the last line, which reads and assigns the contents in the textfile to the instance variable `self.files` (more on how this works in Vimscript below), instead of the script-local variable `s:files` in the original implementation.
 The `null_cache.load` method on the other hand just calls the `s:glob_project_files` helper each time, which is the same function used by the `file_cache` to index and populate its textfile cache as well.
-In both cases, their respective `self.files` list will contain the filepaths of the project, and can be passed to whichever functions or methods that need them.
+In both cases, their respective `self.files` attribute will contain the filepaths of the project, and can be passed onto whichever functions that need them.

-Onto the `save` methods of both, we have:
+Comparing both `save` methods, we have:

 ```viml
 function! s:file_cache.save() dict abort